 Depending on your destination’s popularity with other tourists, you might be able to secure last-minute deals on hotels by booking the week or two beforehand, rather than several months in advance.
 However, the longer you wait, the higher the risk you’ll have of losing out on accommodations in your dream hotel or B&B.

 If you’re planning on staying with Airbnb or a hostel, then your best bet is to book your accommodations 3-6 months in advance.
-Availability for these two accommodation options is much more limited than hotels, especially if you have certain preferences for amenities or number of people you’ll share a room with in a hostel dorm.
+Availability of these two accommodation options is much more limited than hotels, especially if you have certain preferences for amenities or number of people you’ll share a room within a hostel dorm.

 By planning out your trip and booking your summer accommodations in winter, you’ll have significantly more choices available – in terms of quality, cost, amenity options, proximity to the local attractions, etc. – which beats any potential savings you might get from booking at the last minute.